Liaoliaoliaole/LOG-core/src/Morfeas_RPi_Hat/README.md

 This repository related to Supporting software, PCB and Mechanical design for the Morfeas RPi Hat.

-The PCB designed using [KiCad EDA](https://kicad-pcb.org/) where is a Libre(free) electronic CAD/CAM software.
+The PCB designed using [KiCad EDA](https://kicad-pcb.org/), A Libre(free) electronic CAD/CAM software.<br>
-The mechanical design of the enclosures designed using [Freecad](https://www.freecadweb.org/) where is a Libre(free) mechanical/architecture CAD/CAM Software.
+The mechanical design of the enclosures designed using [Freecad](https://www.freecadweb.org/), A Libre(free) mechanical/architecture CAD/CAM Software.<br>
-The supporting software for the Morfeas RPi Hat written in ANSI C and is compatible with GNU operating system.
+The supporting software for the Morfeas RPi Hat written in ANSI C and is compatible with GNU operating system.<br>
 ## Authors
 * **Sam Harry Tzavaras** - *Initial work*